chalatz/tours/pages/info/reviews-comments.md

   text: |-
     Hi Nick.
 Just thought you would like to know that I have included your name and email on the Net so that everyone can have the wonderful experience we had with you.
 Here is a portion of my "review" of our cruise that I just uploaded:  Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this "tour" with a wonderful driver named Nicholas.
 He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.<br>
     You can email him or look at his own web site: oasis.fortunecity.com/paradise/306/history.htm.<br>
-    <<He was one of the highlights of the cruise.>> I have now looked at your web site--nice work !
-Thanks again for making our trip so wonderful !<br>
+    <<He was one of the highlights of the cruise.>> I have now looked at your web site--nice work!<br>
+    Thanks again for making our trip so wonderful!<br>
+    Rusty<br>
-    Rusty znr123@aol.com
+    znr123@aol.com

     Dear Nicholas.
 I am Omar the son of Dr Monir .
 We visited Rhodes last month on the cruise ship Boccacio<br>
     You took us in a tour to Lindos and Faliraki.
-I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your company very much.
-You have a great sense of humor.
+I want you to know that Rodos was one of the best islands I have seen in my life and we all enjoyed your company very much you have a great sense of humor!.
 I hope to visit Rodos again next year.<br>
-    Thank you for the tour, Omar<br>
+    Thank you for the tour!<br>
+    Omar<br>
     omar@soficom.com.eg

 ---